netherphp/standards/README.md

 ];
 ```

+Arrays will be defined using their [] syntax unless you specifically require
+to support PHP 5.3 or older.

 ## Files and Class Autoloading

 Each class will be in its own file.
 The fully qualified name of the class